evie-lau/Unifi-gateway-wpa-supplicant/README.md

 Instead, I had to manually set it up, based on these [instructions to spoof mac address](https://www.xmodulo.com/spoof-mac-address-network-interface-linux.html).

-SSH back into your UXG-Lite, and create the following file.
+SSH back into your gateway, and create the following file.

 `vi /etc/network/if-up.d/changemac`